 -

-Weakened Immune System.
+Weakened Immune Function

 -

-Chronic Fatigue and Toxic Overload.
+Chronic Fatigue and Toxic Load

 Risks of Silver/Mercury Dental Amalgam Fillings